thisismydesign/easy_logging/README.md

 #### Ruby utility that lets you include a unique logger anywhere easily, without redundancy.

-Inspired by [this StackOverflow thread](https://stackoverflow.com/questions/917566/ruby-share-logger-instance-among-module-classes/44348303) `EasyLogging` provides a way to add and configure unique loggers for any [context](https://ruby-doc.org/stdlib/libdoc/rdoc/rdoc/RDoc/Context.html) as an alternative to having a global logger (e.g. `Rails.logger`).
+Inspired by [this StackOverflow thread](https://stackoverflow.com/questions/917566/ruby-share-logger-instance-among-module-classes/44348303) `EasyLogging` provides an easy way to create and configure unique loggers for any [context](https://ruby-doc.org/stdlib/libdoc/rdoc/rdoc/RDoc/Context.html) as an alternative to having a global logger (e.g. `Rails.logger`).
+It uses the [native Ruby Logger from stdlib](http://ruby-doc.org/stdlib/libdoc/logger/rdoc/Logger.html) and has [no runtime dependencies](easy_logging.gemspec).

 | Branch | Status |
 | ------ | ------ |